 Since 2006, the Center on Media, Crime and Justice (CMCJ) at John Jay College of Criminal Justice has promoted evidence-based reporting on criminal justice by bringing journalists together with policymakers, academics and practitioners for candid discussions and briefings on major topics of the day.
 More than 750 reporters and editors around the country have participated as reporting fellows.
 A LIST of symposia, podcasts and video from the meetings, and links to the journalists’ work is below.

 The award honors individuals in the media or media-related fields who have advanced national understanding on the 21st century challenges of criminal justice.
-It will be presented Feb 16, 2017 at a dinner at John Jay College of Criminal Justice in New York.
+It was presented Feb 16, 2017 at a dinner at John Jay College of Criminal Justice in New York.

 Mayor Ras Baraka of Newark, Mayor Karen Freeman-Wilson of Gary, Indiana and Judge Jed Rakoff of the U.S. District Court, Southern District of New York led the distinguished group of speakers at the 11th annual John Jay/Harry Frank Guggenheim Symposium on Crime in America, held Feb 25-26, 2016, at John Jay College of Criminal Justice in New York City.